tabarnapp/app_interview-base/readme.md

 ```

 2. make sure you have webpack-cli intalled
-3. add this line to you theme.liquid file inside shopify admin screen
+3. add this line to you theme.liquid file inside shopify admin screen if you didn't register a script tag from the api
 ```
     {{ "https://localhost:3100/themeScripts/build/app_base_interview.js" | script_tag }}
 ```